freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 - [Spanish (Español)](https://github.com/freeCodeCamp/freeCodeCamp/tree/master/curriculum/challenges/spanish)
 - [Portuguese (Português)](https://github.com/freeCodeCamp/freeCodeCamp/tree/master/curriculum/challenges/portuguese)

 We would love your help in improving the quality of these translations.
-Millions of people use the English language version of freeCodeCamp.org, and we expect millions more to use these translated versions as well.
+Millions of people in the world use the English language version of freeCodeCamp.org, and we expect millions more to use these translated versions as well.

 ### Help us fix bugs in freeCodeCamp.org's learning platform